Global Brigades Supplemental Programming – Small Contributions; HUGE Impact!

 100% of your donation will go directly to implement these programs without a single dollar spent on administrative costs, which are already covered through brigade operations.
 This is an opportunity to provide direct contributions into the community we serve, creating huge impact for families that live on just a few dollars a day.

-Below is a description of the supplementary program for Dental Brigades.
-To see the other programs, click on the program name here: Architecture, Business, Environment, Law, Medical, Microfinance, Public Health, Water.
+Below is a description of the supplementary program for Architecture Brigades.
+To see the other programs, click on the program name here: Business, Dental, Environment, Law, Medical, Microfinance, Public Health, Water.